I Committed in Detached HEAD — Now What?

 Prevention

-• Always run git status before committing to confirm you are on a named branch.
+• Always run git status before committing to confirm the first line names a branch, not HEAD detached at ....

-• After git bisect, always run git bisect reset to return to your original branch before making any commits.
+• After git bisect, always run git bisect reset to return to your original branch before committing anything.

 FAQ

-Q: I ran git gc already and the reflog entry is gone.
-Is all work lost?
-A: Not necessarily.
-Run git fsck --lost-found.
-Git writes all dangling commit, tree, and blob objects to .git/lost-found/commit/.
-Inspect each SHA with git show <sha> to find your work.
+Q: I already ran git gc and the reflog entry is gone.
+Is the work lost?
+A: Maybe not.
+Run git fsck --lost-found (or git fsck --full --no-reflogs --unreachable).
+Git writes dangling commit, tree, and blob objects to .git/lost-found/commit/.
+Inspect each with git show <sha> to find your work, then git branch rescue <sha> on the right one.

-Q: Can I push a detached HEAD directly to a remote branch?
+Q: Can I push from a detached HEAD directly?
 A: Yes, with an explicit refspec: git push origin HEAD:refs/heads/new-branch-name.
-This creates new-branch-name on the remote pointing to your current detached HEAD SHA.
+That creates new-branch-name on the remote pointing at your current detached SHA — a one-line escape hatch when you cannot create a local branch first.

 Q: Is detached HEAD ever intentional?
-A: Yes. git bisect, read-only exploration of historical states, and some CI reproducibility workflows intentionally use detached HEAD.
-The problem is only when you commit new work without creating a branch first.
+A: Yes. git bisect, read-only exploration of historical states, submodule checkouts, and some CI reproducibility flows all use detached HEAD on purpose.
+It is only a problem when you commit new work without first creating a branch.

 Tags: #git #version-control #Troubleshooting